echelonnought/netflix-yt-clone/README.md

 ## Running The Project Locally
- Git clone the project and run npm install to get the latest versions of the depenecies.
+ Clone the project and run npm install to get the latest versions of the depenecies.
  Then run, npm start.